dil-bfleischman/assessment/README.md

 When you have finished your work, upload the code to any code hosting site (Bitbucket, Github, Gitlab, etc) and provide us with link.

+Simpler is better!
+Focus on them problem add additional features only, if you sure it is good fit.

 # High level workflow:

 ## Sending Requests: